Snowmobile safety enforcement grants 2016-2017

-Program Purpose: The 2013 Minnesota Legislature provided $315,000 to the Department of Natural Resources to fund the Snowmobile Safety (SSE) Safety Enforcement Grant Program during the 2014 and 2015 fiscal years.
+Program Purpose: The 2015 Minnesota Legislature provided $315,000 to the Department of Natural Resources to fund the Off Highway Vehicle (OHV) Safety Enforcement Grant Program during the 2016 and 2017 fiscal years.
 Funding is to be used by counties to assist the state in OHV enforcement activities, including training local staff, holding ATV safety classes, and field enforcement activity.

 Who May Apply: All counties throughout Minnesota.
 The appropriation law language provides $315,000 to counties in each year.
 Funding is offered to each county, based on a formula, defined below.
 Some counties choose not to apply for grant funding since the funding amount offered is considered too low to be considered of value-all funding is allocated in each state fiscal year.